nytimes/three-story-controls/docs/three-story-controls.keyboardadaptor.md

 ## Remarks

 See [KeyboardAdaptorProps](./three-story-controls.keyboardadaptorprops.md) for all properties that can be passed to the constructor.
+See [KeyboardAdaptorDiscreteEvent](./three-story-controls.keyboardadaptordiscreteevent.md) and [KeyboardAdaptorContinuousEvent](./three-story-controls.keyboardadaptorcontinuousevent.md) for emitted event signatures.

 ## Example